lsst/obs_lsst/doc/lsst.obs.lsst/adding-a-camera.rst

    config/auxTel/bias.py – don’t forget to modify them to import ``fooCam.py``!
 -  Add ``FooCam.yaml`` to ``policy/.gitignore``
--  Generate a test data file with zeroed data values.
-This file should be added to the test butler repository in ``data/input``.
+-  Generate a raw test data file (or files) that is as small as possible.
+   The butler tests will work even if the data array is empty so long as those dimensions are reflected in the butler tests.
+To retain the correct dimensional information one technique is to zero out the pixel array and compress with gzip.
+Do not use a ``.gz`` extension as we still need the template strings to work to be able to locate the file.
+This file or files should be added to the test butler repository in ``data/input``.
 Create ``data/input/fooCam/`` and then run:

    .. code-block:: bash